ImZaw/siki/README.md

 # Fastify siki

-Provides you with tons of information with specific routes
+Provides you with movies/tvseries information in specific routes
 ## Usage/Examples

 ```javascript